-In FY 2021, grant implementation activities were still being impacted by COVID-19 from the continuation of temporary changes first initiated in the previous grant year (see pages 12-13).
+In FY 2022, grant implementation activities were still being impacted by COVID-19 from the continuation of temporary changes first initiated in FY 2020 (see page 12).
 While some services remained entirely or primarily virtual for the reporting period, other programs that were temporarily suspended or virtual transitioned back to a hybrid or primarily in-person delivery method.
-These implementation changes and other responses to COVID-19 also impacted grant participation totals, EBP completion outcomes, school enrollment, model fidelity monitoring, and OHP totals for the fiscal year.
+These implementation changes and other responses to COVID-19 may have continued to impact grant participation totals, EBP completion outcomes, school enrollment, model fidelity monitoring, and OHP totals for the fiscal year.